 The other part by way of just recalling Module 2, is that one very important part of the National ITS Architecture is called Service Packages.
 And they address very specific kinds of services.
 So those services might be composed of certain components and some hardware and software and some data exchange.
 And that's why these are very important, because that's really the crux of what we're talking about today is data exchange and the standards that facilitate that.
 So there are 11 Public Transportation Service Packages in the National ITS Architecture.
 This particular slide shows five of them at the bottom of the slide, the sub-bullets.
 And I'm going to show you an example of what one of those looks like, but there are five of them.
 And then there are six more here on this particular slide.
 All of these deal with transit management technologies, and they're very important in discussing the standards.
 And I want to show you a diagram of one of them so you get a sense of how to depict what one of these Service Packages are.
 So on this particular slide, which comes directly from the National ITS Architecture Documentation online, we see that this happens to be the first Service Package that was in that list on the first slide, it's the Transit Vehicle Tracking Service Package.
 So you see some boxes and some lines with arrows, and some oval boxes.
 And this just shows that in the purple boxes, those are actually parts of the architecture.
 The transit management box is actually called, quote, "a sender."
 And we're going to get to that in a little bit and explain that a little bit more.
 And then off to the right, the purple box that says, "Transit Vehicle," is our vehicles that are operating in our transit system.
 And you can see that there's information coming from each of those boxes, and going to other places.
 Some outside the system, and some inside the system.
 So if you look at the transit management box in the center, there's some data emanating from that, going to two boxes that are crosshatched.
 Those are outside of the transit authority.
 One's an information service provider.
 And you can see there's some data being exchanged there.
 If you look at the transit vehicle, it's providing some data to the transit management center.
 So you can see that as well.
 And then you can also see data coming from the transit management center to and from a map provider.
 So the map is being updated, and the location of the vehicle is being updated as well.
 And there are diagrams for each of the 11 Service Packages that relate to Transit Management through the Architecture Documentation.

 So our first activity, our first quiz, if you will, here is our question "How many Public Transportation Service Packages are there in the National ITS Architecture?"
 And the answer choices are: a) 4 packages, b) 10 packages, c) 11 packages, and, d) 15 packages.
 So now if we look at the answers, Answer c is correct.
 I had mentioned there were 11 Public Transportation Packages.
 And as you can see, the other ones are not correct, because they're not the number 11.
 So now we can move on to another quiz; "Which of these are not Public Transportation Service Packages?"
 So if you recall the 11 that I listed on those two slides, which one of these really doesn't belong?
 And the answer choices are: a) Transit Vehicle Tracking, b) Multimodal Connection Protection, c) Multimodal Coordination, and d) Broadcast Traveler Information.
-So now the answer, the correct answer is D. It's Broadcast Traveler Information.
+So now the answer, the correct answer is D. Broadcast Traveler Information.
 It's not specifically defined as a Public Transportation Service Packages.
 It is somewhat related, but in this list of four, this would be the one that you would say does not belong in the list.
 So A belongs.
 We actually talked about that, and I showed you a diagram of that.
 Multimodal Connection Protection is also one, as well as the Coordination—Multimodal Coordination.

 So to summarize Learning Objective 1, we really have a couple of key highlights.
 We showed in the tables that all of the technologies that we're speaking about with transit management are dependent upon other technologies.
 The Vee Model is very important to keep in mind as we go through this module, because it defines when you're going to do—perform certain activities—when you're developing your system.
 And there are 11 Transit Service Packages that you can utilize as you are designing your system.
 So that's our summary of Learning Objective 1.